-Croat sees first half strike wrongly ruled out in what was otherwise an uneventful end to Wolves' Premier League home campaign.
+Croatia striker sees first half strike wrongly disallowed in what was otherwise an uneventful end to Wolves' Premier League home campaign

-The Toffees dominated most of the game and felt wrongly aggrieved by the disallowed goal, with Jelavic being released by Steven Pienaar and finishing well past Dorus De Vries.
+The Toffees dominated throughout and were right to feel aggrieved by the disallowed goal - Jelavic being released by Steven Pienaar and finishing well past Dorus De Vries.
 Wolves struggled to create any real openings but Richard Stearman should have done better with a close range effort in the opening minutes of the second half.

 Tim Cahill had the first opportunity in the fifth minute.
-The Australian getting the ball from a Marouane Fellaini flick on but his shot lacked power and failed to test Dorus De Vries despite being in an unmarked position at the back post.
+The Australian getting the ball from a Marouane Fellaini flick on but his shot lacked power and failed to test De Vries, despite being in an unmarked position at the back post.

-James McFadden had the game’s second opening after a long ball out of defense was flicked on by Fellainito Jelavic.
-The Croat touched the ball into the path of the Scot but he pulled his right foot shot well wide of goal.
+McFadden had the game’s second opening after a long ball out of defence was flicked on by Fellaini to Jelavic.
+The Croat touched the ball into the path of the Scot but he pulled his right-footed shot well wide of goal.

 Moments later Everton also missed a gilt edged opportunity from inside the Wolves penalty area, Hibbert found himself in plenty of room on the right hand side and delivered a perfect cross onto the head of Fellaini but the Belgian headed over.

 Two minutes later the Toffees had the ball in the net only for the assistant referee’s flag to rule out substitute Denis Stracqualursi’s scrambled effort.
-Jelavic broke through the Wolves defense on the left and clipped a cross into the middle where an offside Fellaini missed the ball.
-Substitute Stracqualursi scrambled the ball in the back of the net only for the flag to deny him due to Fellaini's earlier involvement.
+Jelavic broke through the Wolves defence on the left and clipped a cross into the middle where an offside Fellaini missed the ball but substitute Stracqualursi scrambled the ball into the back of the net, only for the flag to deny him due to Fellaini's earlier involvement.